M-Mbugua/javascript_challenges/README.md

-# javascript_challenges
+# Javascript Challenges

-Solutions to Javascript challenges.
+Solutions to Javascript challenges on https://edabit.com/challenges/ The tests are also obtained from the website.